bradleytaunt/1mb-club/submit.md

 Otherwise, feel free to simply [open a PR on Codeberg](https://codeberg.org/btxx/1mb-club).

-The format of your newly added web page should be as follows:
+The format of your newly added web page should be as follows (take note of the single decimal place!):

 ```yaml
 - domain: your-cool-domain.com